MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 * You can't download reports based on local [Excel](../connect-data/service-excel-workbook-files.md) or [CSV](../connect-data/service-comma-separated-value-files.md) files that were uploaded to Power BI.
 * The report you're downloading must be published or updated after November 23, 2016.
 Reports published earlier aren't downloadable.
 * You can't download the eight original built-in sample .pbix files from the Power BI service.
 However, you can [download those same .pbix files](sample-datasets.md#download-original-sample-power-bi-files) from the Power BI samples article.
-* Usage metric reports can't be downloaded to a .pbix file.
+* Usage metric reports can only be downloadeded in [live connected report mode](#download-modes).
 * You can only download the original report.
 You can't download a copy of a report.
 * If you download a live connection report (connected to [SSAS](../connect-data/desktop-analysis-services-tabular-data.md) or [AAS](/azure/analysis-services/analysis-services-connect-pbi)) after you change its data source by using REST APIs [Update Datasources](/rest/api/power-bi/datasets/update-datasources) or [Update Datasources In Group](/rest/api/power-bi/datasets/update-datasources-in-group), the downloaded .pbix will still contain the old data source.
-* You can't download reports created in the Power BI service that are based on a single dataset that is configured for [large models](../enterprise/service-premium-large-models.md), [incremental refresh](../connect-data/incremental-refresh-configure.md), or has been modified by using the [XMLA endpoint](../enterprise/service-premium-connect-tools.md).
+* Reports created in the Power BI service that are based on a single dataset that is configured for [large models](../enterprise/service-premium-large-models.md), [incremental refresh](../connect-data/incremental-refresh-configure.md), or has been modified by using the [XMLA endpoint](../enterprise/service-premium-connect-tools.md) can only be downloaded in [live connected report mode](#download-modes).
-* If you create a Power BI report based on a dataset in one workspace and publish the report to a different workspace, you can't download the report if the dataset is configured for [large models](../enterprise/service-premium-large-models.md), [incremental refresh](../connect-data/incremental-refresh-configure.md), or has been modified by using the [XMLA endpoint](../enterprise/service-premium-connect-tools.md).
+* If you create a Power BI report based on a dataset in one workspace and publish the report to a different workspace, you can download the report in [live connected report mode](#download-modes) only, if the dataset is configured for [large models](../enterprise/service-premium-large-models.md), [incremental refresh](../connect-data/incremental-refresh-configure.md), or has been modified by using the [XMLA endpoint](../enterprise/service-premium-connect-tools.md).
 * Downloading a .pbix file after deployment isn't supported as part of the [deployment pipeline (ALM)](deployment-pipelines-process.md#considerations-and-limitations).
-* Downloading a .pbix file that is larger than 1 GB isn't supported.
+* .pbix file that are larger than 1 GB can only be downloaded in [live connected report mode](#download-modes).
+* Reports created in the Power BI service that are based on a dataset in **My Workspace** cannot be downloaded in [live connected report mode](#download-modes).

 ### Limitations when downloading a dataset .pbix file